Alford, Lincolnshire: Amenities

 Alford's retail outlets cater mainly for local demand.
 Shops include a pharmacy, a grocery, two butchers (the later one opened in November 2016) and DIY and hardware stores.
 There are three supermarkets, in Church Street, West Street and Hamilton Road.
 The five public houses are the Half Moon Hotel, Windmill Hotel, George, Anchor and White Hart.
 Four of these still operate as such – the Half Moon has a tea shop attached and is a venue for local activities.
 The Anchor has been renovated as a bed-and-breakfast establishment.
 The Windmill is now a hotel, while the White Hart is still a traditional pub.

 The town has no banks, as the last, Lloyds Bank, closed in September 2018.
 There is still a Yorkshire Building Society office.
 Banking facilities are available at the Post Office, which operates in the Quicky Supermarket in West Street.

 H & M Ducos Pottery, established in London in 1972, moved to Alford in 1973 and became the Alford Pottery.
 It acquired premises in Commercial Road in 1978 to manufacture tableware that is exported worldwide.
 The firm set up the Alford Craft Market, the Alford Festivals of arts and crafts, the Alford Folk Club (now an acoustic club), the Alford Morris Dancing club, the former Alford Jazz Festival, the former Alford Film Society, and other organisations.
 Alford Craft Market Centre is a cooperative venture selling works from local and regional craftsmen.
 With help from a substantial National Lottery grant, it provides various classes and workshops to allow the public to experience art and craft activities on a regular basis.

 There are National Health private dentists in South Street and a doctor's surgery in West Street.
 A crematorium opened at the entrance to the town in 2008.

 The charter market day is Tuesday.
-The main market is run by the town council in the marketplace, with stalls for groceries, greengroceries, fishmongers and other items, and a popular auction.
+The main market is run by the town council in the marketplace, with stalls for groceries, greengroceries, fishmongers and other items, and an auction.
 The Alford Craft Market has been held in the Market Place every late Spring and August bank holiday since 1975, in the grounds of Alford Manor House.
 The summer weekly Craft Market now takes place in the Corn Exchange and the Christmas Extravaganza at the Manor House on the first Friday in December.
 The cattle market closed in 1987 and the site became the Co-op Car Park.
 In February 2019, the Alford Promotions group was set up by shop-owners and councillors to organize community events, including a Christmas Market, the first of which was held on 30 November 2019.